KartikeySapkal/KartikeySapkal/README.md

 - 👋 Hi, I’m @KartikeySapkal
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Computer Science.!!
+- 🫡 That's Great, isn't that..!
 - 💞️ I’m looking to collaborate on Mozilla Club
-- 📫 How to reach me Google me.!
+- 📫 How to reach me, Google me.!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Numpy is created using c++.!!